"Django Unchained" gets May China release after "issues" resolved

 LOS ANGELES Quentin Tarantino's violent slavery revenge fantasy "Django Unchained" will be released in China in May, its U.S. distributors said on Friday, and a Hollywood source said additional cuts had been made after Chinese authorities halted the film's initial rollout this month.

-The movie was pulled from theaters in China minutes into its debut screenings on April 11 for "technical reasons," according to a Shanghai movie theater official.
+The movie was pulled from theatres in China minutes into its debut screenings on April 11 for "technical reasons," according to a Shanghai movie theatre official.

 The Chinese government censors all movies before they can be released.
 Scenes that contain nudity, politically sensitive issues, as well as extreme levels of violence, must be edited out before the film receives a go-ahead from the authorities.